FARMINGTON CANAL HERITAGE TRAIL NORTHERN SECTION:

 Note; For a short side trip you may proceed down Helens Way which consists of a long wooden boardwalk through the marshland of Drake Hill Park.

 Just up the trail a bit further is the Rotary Park Playground.
 Kid heaven.
 You'll find a Bike Station off the trail here (air, tools...) next to a red bike sculpture.
 You then pass by the entrance for Simsbury Meadows parking lot.
 There is also a large amphitheatre here.
 The trail forks before reaching Route 10.
 Head right past the little plant island and bench at 12.3 miles.
 The trail now follows alongside the Simsbury Wildlife Management Area and Farmington River.
 You get a glimpse of the Farmington River as it bends near the trail.
-At 13.3 miles you pass by the Hopmeadow Street parking lot before a cross-light takes you over Tarriffville Rd.
+At 13.2 miles you pass by the Hop Meadow Street parking lot (map board) before a cross-light takes you over Tarriffville Rd.
 Next comes a long straightaway across a berm through wetlands.
 The paved trail then crosses Wolcott Rd at 14.5 miles and travels over Munnisunk Brook with a scenic red barn to your right.
-Spot Lake Basile through the trees on your left as you come to the end of Lordship Rd at 15 miles.
+Spot Lake Basile through the trees on your left as you come to the Lordship Road parking lot at 15 miles.
 Right takes you to the Simsbury Tri-Town Airport.
 We saw a Bobcat here in June 2003.
 Here, the trail detours left off the rail bed, bypassing the humungous Imperial Nurseries and bringing you out to Route 10.
 Turning right the trail follows Route 10 for a ways and then turns right alongside Floydville Rd.
 After 16.5 miles the trail turns left back along the old rail bed.
 The trail travels past the nursery before entering the woods along a high berm.
 You cross over an old railroad trestle bridge high above Salmon Brook at 17.2 miles.
 If you look to your right, downstream, you can see Granbrook Park.
 You pass by the old Granby Railroad Station and then cross over Route 189 at 17.4 miles.
 Route 189 parking lot located here.
+Red Tobacco sheds right.
 After heading back into the woods you'll come to Route 20 and a map board at 18.4 miles.
 Automated cross-light here.
 The Newgate Wildlife Management parking lot is located here.
 You head into deep woods along this ramrod straight trail and after 0.5 miles a Horse Path crosses the trail.
 After 19.9 miles you cross Copper Hill Road, where you'll find a parking lot.
 After crossing an old iron rail bridge you travel through Beaverdam Marsh and then through open farm fields.
 Just before another iron rail bridge over Phelps Rd at 21.6 miles, a spur leads to the Phelps Road parking lot on your right.
 Map board located here.
 The paved trail continues north to the Massachusetts border at 22 miles, then continues into Massachusetts as the Southwick Rail Trail .
 The Southwick Rail Trail then becomes the Columbia Greenway Rail Trail when it crosses into Westfield.

 CLICK HERE FOR FCHT NORTH MAP